g3w-suite/g3w-suite-documentation/g3wsuite_administration.md

 You can also access the list of groups by clicking on the **"Show"** button in the **Cartographic Groups** box on the **Dashboard**.

 ### Add Group
-**Through this item it is possible to create a new Cartographic Group.**
+**Through this item, available only for the Admin or Editor1 users, it is possible to create a new Cartographic Group.**

 During creation, some functional characteristics and tools that the WebGis interface will show for all cartographic projects published within the group are also defined.